ucasir/NPRF/README.md

 # NPRF
 NPRF: A Neural Pseudo Relevance Feedback Framework for Ad-hoc Information Retrieval

-Code will be coming soon.
+Note: Code will be coming soon.